knpuniversity/gulp/knpu/watch.md

 Isn't that nice?
 Find your terminal and try out `gulp watch`.
 It runs, but then hangs and waits.
 Go to the browser and refresh.
 Things look totally normal.
 Now, go into `styles.scss`.
 Channel your inner-designer.
-Let's change the dinosaur names to be a magestic vermillion.
+Let's change the dinosaur names to be a majestic vermillion.

 Back to the browser!
 Refresh!
 That's some nice vermillion.
 In the background, evil self-aware robots, I mean, the `watch` function, was doing our job for